diarmuidbrady/yahoo_topic_classification/README.md

 ## Deliverables
 The deliverables contain the following:
-- Midway Report (500 words) describing the dataset, technology, analytics and the plan for team roles
+- [Midway Report](deliverables/Midway_Report.pdf) (500 words) describing the dataset, technology, analytics, and the plan for team roles
-- Final Report (3 pages) describing the project analysis and findings
+- [Final Report](deliverables/Yahoo_classification_writeup.pdf) (3 pages) describing the project analysis and findings
-- ScreenCast (5 minutes) demonstrating each of the components of our analysis running
+- [ScreenCast](deliverables/code_runthrough.mp4) (5 minutes) demonstrating each of the components of our analysis running

 ## Environments
-Environments contain the environment file we used to set up our Anaconda environment call yahoo.
+Environments contain the environment file we used to set up our Anaconda environment called yahoo.

 ## Notebooks
-Notebooks consists of several jupyter notebooks that contain all the code including cleaning, processing, feature engineering, modelling and visualization.
+Notebooks consist of several Jupyter Notebooks that contain all the code including cleaning, processing, feature engineering, modeling, and visualization.

 ## Specification
 Specification contains the original specification and requirement details for our assignment.